TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/33 - Micah/Micah 7/Micah 7.7.md

 ---

-But as for me, I will look unto Jehovah; I will wait for the God of my salvation: my God will hear me.
+But as for me, I will look to Yahweh.
+I will wait for the God of my salvation.
+My God will hear me.